AI Assistant & Intelligence Workflows

 The Trader assistant operates within the same risk envelope as the automated system:

 The assistant is a productivity interface, not a bypass.
-Every action it takes goes through the same execution pipeline as automated signals.
+Trade actions go through the execution pipeline.
+Research actions go through the evidence and publisher policy pipeline.